 What do you think?
-What are your experiences with the Holmes and Rahe Stress Scale?
+What are your experiences with the Holmes and Rahe Stress Scale Test and concept?
 Do you think the list of major life events is complete?
 Do you recognize the practical explanation or do you have any additions?
-How do you deal with stress?
+How do you deal with it?

 Share your experience and knowledge in the comments box below.

 - Holmes, T. H., & Rahe, R. H. (1967).
 The social readjustment rating scale.
 Journal of psychosomatic research.

 - Noone, P. A. (2017).
 The holmes–rahe stress inventory.
 Occupational Medicine, 67(7), 581-582.